-$C^2(\mR^d)$ stands for the space of continuous functions on $\mR^d$ which have continuous partial derivatives of order up to $2$, and $C_b^2(\mR^d)$ stands for the subspace of $C^2(\mR^d)$, consisting functions whose derivatives up to order 2 are bounded. $C_c^2(\mR^d)$ is the collection of all functions in $C^2(\mR^d)$ with compact support and $C_c^\infty(\mR^n)$ denotes the collection of all real-valued $C^\infty$ functions of compact support.
+$C^2(\mR^d)$ stands for the space of continuous functions on $\mR^d$ which have continuous partial derivatives of order up to $2$, and $C_b^2(\mR^d)$ stands for the subspace of $C^2(\mR^d)$, consisting of functions whose derivatives up to order 2 are bounded. $C_c^2(\mR^d)$ is the collection of all functions in $C^2(\mR^d)$ with compact supports and $C_c^\infty(\mR^d)$ denotes the collection of all real-valued $C^\infty$ functions of compact supports.